Political families of the Philippines: Corruption

+Stolen wealth of the Marcos family

+Impunity

+Political dynasties have been linked to impunity, as political dynasties tend to exercise control over the police and other public resources.
+According to a Philippine Star editorial, "Dynasty building undermines the criminal justice system, with clans controlling the police, prosecution, judiciary and jail facilities in their turfs.
+This has engendered impunity, as the nation has seen in so many brazen political killings."

 Critical reception

 Various writers wrote articles that analyze and critique politicians that fall under the domain of a political dynasty.
 Often, these articles hold these said persons and families in a critical light.
 Although political dynasties have already been present in the Philippines for a significant period of time, the public has only recently started clamoring for a change in system.
 The public support for the bill against political dynasties has steadily increased because the president, while part of a dynasty himself, fully supports the passage of the Anti-Dynasty Bill.

 On a provincial scale, political dynasties are often held in higher regard- contrasted with dynasties that oversee a wider public, where reception is mostly negative.